How to Put On a Condom (Like a Boss)

 4. Squeeze the Smaller Ring with Your Fingers

 The internal condom has an open end and a closed end.
 On the closed end, there’s a small flexible ring that holds the condom in place against your cervix.
-To put it in place, you need to squeeze the edges of the ring together so that its opposite sides are touching.
-This will make it easier for the ring to travel down the vaginal canal on its way to the cervix.
+Squeeze the edges of the ring together so that its opposite sides are touching.
+This will make it easier for the ring to travel down the vaginal canal.

 5. Insert the Condom into the Vagina

 Put a finger or two into the condom and push the smaller ring into the vagina until you hit the cervix.
-At this point, the ring should open again, creating a barrier against your cervix.
-To make it easier to insert the condom, put one leg up on a chair or stool.
+The ring should open again, creating a barrier against your cervix.
+To make it easier, put one leg up on a chair or stool.

-Once the condom is in, it should feel comfortable.
-The inner ring should be deep inside the vagina and the outer ring (the opening of the condom) should be outside of your vagina.
+Once in, it should feel comfortable.
+The inner ring should be deep inside the vagina and the outer ring (the opening) should be outside of your vagina.

 6. Secure the Condom and You’re Ready to Go

-Congrats!
-Your condom is in.
-Before getting to the good part, take a few steps or wiggle your butt a bit.
-Then, insert a finger into the condom again to make sure there are no twists.
-A twist can cause your partner to thrust the condom completely into your vagina, which is uncomfortable and unsafe against pregnancy and STIs.
+Before getting to the good part, insert a finger into the condom again to make sure there are no twists.
+A twist can cause your partner to thrust the condom completely into your vagina.

 When your partner is ready to penetrate, put a finger on the external ring to hold the condom in place as they enter.
 If entry is smooth, you’re good to go!